anushkachauhxn/react-software-architecture/README.md

 ### When to use code splitting?

-- Whenever there is a large portion of the code that users will not be ssing in one go.
+- Whenever there is a large portion of the code that users will not be seeing in one go.
 - Generally, splitting is based on the pages/ components that the users view together.
 - For example: Route pages, components that appear on a button click.

 ### Error Boundaries

 - Lazy loading introduces new error possibilities for our application.
-- Here, we are relying on the network to load our components.
-- If we have a network problem, our components could run into errors and our application could crash.
+- We are relying on the network to load our components.
+So, if we have a network problem, our components could run into errors and our application could crash.

 - Error Boundaries are basically components that block off sections of the user interface that we expect may cause some kind of error.